ppmim/PAPI4K/papi/docs/install.rst

 .. warning::

     Due to Python 3.x incompatibilities present in several tasks, `STScI`_ recommends to install IRAF alongside Python 2.7.
-    However, PAPI is implemented for Python3, and no problems was found by the moment.
+    However, PAPI is implemented for Python3, and no problems were found by the moment.

 After the installation is complete go ahead and activate the “papienv” environment.